 The overall crime rate in Colts Neck is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 The people who call Colts Neck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colts Neck residents report their race to be White, followed by Asian.
-Important ancestries of people in Colts Neck include Irish, German, English, and Polish.
+Important ancestries of people in Colts Neck include Irish, German, Polish, and English.

 The most common language spoken in Colts Neck is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.